ANMClickApps/sqflite_reader/README.md

-# sqlite_reader
+# sqlite_reader Flutter

-A new Flutter project.
+A SQlite Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project use: sqflite: ^2.0.2+1

 A few resources to get you started if this is your first Flutter project: